akhilshrivas/Real_time_voice_recognization/README.md

 # 🎙️ Real-Time Voice Subtitles with Python 🖥️

 This project provides **real-time speech-to-text subtitles** using your **microphone and webcam**.
-It captures voice input, transcribes it using Google's Speech Recognition API, and overlays the spoken text as subtitles on your webcam video feed using OpenCV.
+It captures voice input, transcribes it using Speech Recognition, and overlays the spoken text as subtitles on your webcam video feed using OpenCV.

 ---